SocketPlugin establishes a common authentication scheme for @fantaptik/Socket.

 Authentication

-When the Redux store is authenticated the socket's connect()
+When the Redux store is authenticated the socket's connect() method is automatically called.

-handler verifies the store's session values with the server -- if this step fails
+The onconnect() handler verifies the store's session values with the server -- if this step fails

 the store is returned to guest mode.